Chokeytech/Java-1-assignments/README.md

 # java-1-assignments
-These are assignments from my first Java programming class at UIS.
+These are assignments from my first Java programming class.